- Author: Enrico Ferrera, Xu Tao, Davide Conzon, Victor Sonora Pombo, Miquel Cantero, Tim Ward, Ilaria Bosi, Mirko Sandretto

-- Mohammad Rifat Ahmmad RASHID, Davide CONZON, Xu TAO and Enrico FERRERA
+- Authors: Mohammad Rifat Ahmmad RASHID, Davide CONZON, Xu TAO and Enrico FERRERA

 In this article, the authors present the results of testing a solution that could allow the integration of sensor systems and platforms within the EMALCSA infrastructure, identifying correlations between the obtained values and the existing platforms and infrastructure.
 For this purpose, the framework developed in BRAIN-IoT is implemented, to enable interoperability between the current management and control system with other existing IoT platforms and open-source initiatives in a decentralized manner.
 The distributed nature of the IoT makes it necessary for the BRAIN-IoT platform to ensure good security practices and with privacy and data integrity policies.

 - Authors: Davide Conzon, Mohammad Rifat Ahmmad Rashid, Xu Tao, Angel Soriano, Robotnik Automation, Richard Nicholson, Enrico Ferrera